FreshMinistries: Current initiatives

-2010 Haiti earthquake response

-In the wake of the 2010 Haiti earthquake, FreshMinistries and its international arm, Be The Change International (BTCI) were asked by the U.S. Department of Health and Human Services to coordinate a major aid and relief operation there.
-The organizations' emergency relief effort shipped to the Haitian people many supplies, including three ambulances (one of which was delivered to the Haitian government), emergency aid, food, water, water purification systems, clothing, school supplies, large generators, and 147 large tents to serve as temporary schools and shelter.

 Local support

-Tom and Betty Petway made a $1 million gift donation in December, 2003.
-The couple had worked with the organization since the late 1990s and respected the work the group does.
+Tom and Betty Petway made a $1 million gift donation in December 2003.
+The couple had worked with FreshMinistries since the late 1990s.
 Petway was CEO of Zurich Insurance Services and said at the time: "We're impressed with the work FreshMinistries has done in Jacksonville in creating opportunities for people of all races and faith traditions to participate economically and socially in our community.
 The organization needs the financial backing to continue the work it has started in the community, including assisting with other service organizations and ministries in the city."
 FreshMinistries used the money for several existing programs, including the Beaver Street Enterprise Center business incubator, youth programs, college internships and financial literacy initiatives.

-The organization has also received considerable support from Jacksonville philanthropists Delores and Wayne Weaver.
-The organization's east Jacksonville community center, the Weaver Center for Community Outreach, is named in honor of the couple.

-FreshMinistries receives ongoing state support through the Florida Department of Children and Families, as well as private contributions.

 AIDS grant

 FreshMinistries received $10 million of $100 million in abstinence-focused grants awarded by the United States Agency for International Development, part of the President Bush's Emergency Plan for AIDS Relief.
 The grant funded Siyafundisa, an initiative to provide ongoing HIV/AIDS prevention programs in Africa.
 The grant is the largest the ministry has received.